mossbanay/Psychology-3-4/Notes/U3AOS2.md

 ###### Episodic memory

 Episodic memory refers memories about a specific time or place that was personally experienced.
-This includes details on the time, place, psychological and physiological state, as well as when the event occured.
+This includes details on the time, place, psychological and physiological state, as well as when the event occurred.

 Episodic memories are also split into two types: prospective memories (future) and retrospective memories (past).